Adda247 Software Engineer Salary | ₹784K-₹2.25M+ | Levels.fyi

 The median Software Engineer compensation in India package at Adda247 totals ₹2.25M per year.
-View the base salary, stock, and bonus breakdowns for Adda247's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Adda247's total compensation packages.
 Last updated: 9/21/2025

 Company